Healing Homosexuality: Case Stories of Reparative Therapy

 Joseph Nicolosi, PH.D.*

 * Joseph Nicolosi, Ph.
-D., is founder and Clinical Director of the Thomas Aquinas Psychological Clinic, and co-founder of the National Association for the Research and Therapy of Homosexuality.
-He is a frequent lecturer and is in private practice in Encino, California.
+D., was founder and Clinical Director of the Thomas Aquinas Psychological Clinic, and co-founder of the National Association for the Research and Therapy of Homosexuality.

 Book Excerpt: Chapter Ten

 How Reparative Therapy Works

 Frequently I am asked the question, "How does reparative therapy work?"
 Like all forms of treatment rooted in psychoanalysis, reparative therapy proceeds from the assumption that some childhood developmental tasks were not completed.
 It is understood that when the client was a child, he experienced his parents as failing to assist him through these developmental phases.

 One of the best definitions of psychotherapy is "the opportunity to give to ourselves what our parents did not give us."
 Nevertheless we still need help from others.
 Reparative therapy requires the active involvement of male therapists, male friends, and male psychotherapy group members.

 The basic premise of reparative therapy is that the majority of clients (approximately 90%, in my experience) suffer from a syndrome of male gender-identity deficit.
 It is this internal sense of incompleteness in one's own maleness which is the essential foundation for homoerotic attraction.
 The causal rule of reparative therapy is "Gender identity determines sexual orientation."
 We eroticize what we are not identified with.
 The focus of treatment therefore is the full development of the client's masculine gender identity.